Curriculum and Instruction (CUI)

 This course will address the influence of cultural, political, sociological, and economic factors on curriculum at the instructional, situational, societal, and ideological levels.
 Students should be interested and willing to explore these issues through readings and discussion.
 We will be exploring various perspectives, including our own, which inform the discussion on this critical area of education.

-In this course, students will examine issues related to democracy, power, and privilege in public education.
-Specifically, students will learn about how anti-democratic groups are working to undermine public education in the U.S. Students will explore White privilege, racism, classism (and other "isms") and the impact they have had and continue to have in public school settings, particularly at schools that serve historically marginalized and oppressed students.
-Theoretical frameworks such as Critically Relevant Teaching and Critical Race Theory will be introduced in this class as well.
+In this course, students will examine issues related to democracy, power, privilege, ethnicity, class, gender, and abilities in education as interactive systems that impact students, teachers, and school systems.
+Students will explore White privilege, racism, classism, sexism, ableism, and homophobia in education and the impact they have had and continue to have in public school settings.
+Theoretical frameworks such as Culturally Relevant Teaching and Critical Race Theory will be introduced in class.
+The course seeks to engage students in a discussion of strategies and techniques for the empowerment of historically marginalized and oppressed students.

 CUI 4041 School and Curricular Reform (3 Credits)